Visual Arts

 Commissions

-We regularly commission new work and you will find various commissioned pieces around the buildings, inclding work by Erland Tait and Pinky Maclure.
-Our commissions have also extended into the landscape to include Emma Herman-Smith’s FANK on Loch Frisa, and sculpture on the Ross of Mull, Andrea Geile’s The Chlorophylls at Lettermore and Ilana Halperin's performance work, Reading Rocks on Staffa.
+We regularly commission new work and you will find various commissioned pieces around the buildings, including work by Erlend Tait above the entrance to An Tobar and Pinky Maclure’s stained galss window by the Snug.
+We have also commissioned a spectacular mural by Glasgow based artist Ellie Mills for our Charlotte Aitken Trust Writer’s Studio.
+Our commissions have also extended into the landscape to include Emma Herman-Smith’s FANK on Loch Frisa and sculpture on the Ross of Mull, Andrea Geile’s The Chlorophylls at Lettermore and Calum Wallis’ Framed Photography project, as part of our artist’s led workshops, in summer 2026.

 Community